dwyl/auth_plug/README.md

 ### Available information

-By default using the dwylauth.herokuapp.com authentication service, `auth_plug` makes the following information available in `conn.assigns`:
+By default using the dwylauth.herokuagit pp.com authentication service, `auth_plug` makes the following information available in `conn.assigns`:

 ```